-Surprisingly, a mid-range blog isn’t much more in cost than a small blog.
+Surprisingly, a mid-size blog like Concepts by Design doesn’t cost much more to maintain than a small blog.
 A medium-sized blog or website typically averages around 500-1000 visitors per month.
 Your charges come directly from what you’re trying to accomplish with the blog.
 Again, if you’re going to be creating the content yourself, the pricing is basically the same.

 The only difference in price comes when you’re looking to expand your blog and possibly break into a larger audience and viewer base.
 Marketing can either be incredibly expensive or relatively cheap, depending on your goals and strategy.
 The price of marketing also skyrockets if you plan on using a service to handle it for you.
 Assuming you’re going to do the marketing yourself, it’ll only run you around $30-$100 a month to operate a small ad-campaign.